How to turn company expertise into a recognizable body of thought

 The topics may differ, but the reasoning remains recognizable.
 This is how a company develops a body of thought rather than a collection of assets.

-Without a unifying foundation, content tends to fragment.
-Every article introduces a new framework, every speaker develops new language, and every campaign establishes a temporary strategic theme.
+Content fragments when every article introduces a new framework, every speaker develops separate terminology, and every campaign establishes a temporary strategic theme.

 The company remains active, but its ideas do not accumulate.
 Audiences may appreciate individual pieces without becoming more certain about the company’s expertise.